-The FEI Master list will include card lists name, date of birth, National Federation, national number, functional profile number, Grade and the compensating aids and equipment that may be used, the manner of saluting and the date of classification.
-The PE ID card must be copied to the organiser with all entries and the organiser must be given a copy of the card to the President of the Ground Jury or the Judge at C as well as the gear steward.
+The FEI Master list will include name, date of birth, National Federation, national number, functional profile number, Grade and the compensating aids and equipment that may be used, the manner of saluting and the date of classification.

 The Master List must be copied by the Organiser and copies provided to the President of the Ground Jury or the Judge at C as well as the Gear Steward.